rakesh018/Epileptic-Seizure-Detection/README.md

 ## 🔍 Motivation

-Recurrent models like **LSTMs** and **GRUs** are commonly used for sequential data modeling, but their sequential nature hinders parallelization, making training and inference slower.
-On the other hand, **CNNs** can be highly parallelized (both in terms of input windows and kernels), but they have a limited memory of past inputs.

-**Temporal Convolutional Networks (TCNs)** address both these limitations by:
-- Offering **parallel computation** capabilities similar to CNNs.
-- Maintaining **long-range temporal dependencies** through dilated convolutions.

-This makes TCNs especially effective for time-series data like EEG.
-By fusing CNN and TCN features, our model achieves improved accuracy and efficiency in epileptic seizure detection.
+Traditional recurrent models like LSTMs and GRUs are effective for sequence modeling but suffer from sequential computation, making them slower and harder to parallelize.
+In contrast, CNNs offer efficient parallelization across input windows and kernel operations, but their limited receptive field constrains their ability to capture long-term dependencies.
+TCNs combine the strengths of both approaches—they provide large temporal memory through dilated convolutions and support full parallelization, making them well-suited for modeling EEG time-series data.
+This hybrid CNN-TCN architecture thus balances efficient computation and long-range temporal modeling for accurate seizure detection.

 ---